Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/advanced-configuration.md

 When running the script, it will ask you for an executable.
 Select the executable (game binary file) to enable DSCP.

+## Lanman Workstation (SMB)

+Lanman Workstation (SMB) is a service that provides features like file sharing but is also required for software like AMD Ryzen Master to function.
+On Atlas, it has been enabled by default.
+To disable it run the `Disable Lanman Workstation.cmd` file in the `Lanman Workstation (SMB)` folder.

 ## NVIDIA Display Container

 This allows you to enable/disable the 'NVIDIA Display Container LS service', which connects to a few NVIDIA IPs and uses a tiny bit of CPU usage.